What is the terminal growth rate?

 3. Mature stage growth rate

 We assume the company will grow at the terminal growth rate when it reaches a mature stage.
 At this stage, the company’s growth is minimal as more of the company’s resources are diverted to defending its existing market share from emerging competitors within the industry.

-A positive terminal growth rate implies that the company will grow into perpetuity, whereas a negative terminal growth rate implies the discontinuance of the company’s operations.
+A positive terminal growth rate implies that the company will grow in perpetuity, whereas a negative terminal growth rate implies the discontinuance of the company’s operations.
 The terminal growth rates typically range between the historical inflation rate (2%-3%) and the average GDP growth rate (3%-4%) at this stage.